Aletschhorn: Geography

 On its northern flank lies the Aletschfirn, which is part of the Aletsch Glacier.
 On the southwest lies the Oberaletsch Glacier and, on the southeast, lies the Mittelaletsch Glacier.
 Both are in the catchment area of the Massa river, which originates in the Aletsch Glacier and ends up in the Rhone river.
 Its remote location in the middle of glaciers means that the Aletschhorn, despite its height, is less frequently visited and less well known than the summits of the Jungfrau and the Eiger, which lie about 10 km on the north.

+The Aletschorn has four significant sub-peaks: the Kleines Aletschhorn (3745 m) is situated west of the main-summit.
+In the south-ridge are located the southeast-ridge-gendarm pt 3948 m, a prominent double-tower (ca. 3744 m) and the quadruple-tower pt 3716 m.

 Climbing history

 The Aletschhorn was first climbed almost 50 years after the first ascent of the Jungfrau.
 When the Jungfrau was first climbed, the climbers used base camps on the Aletschfirn, at the foot of the Aletschhorn.

 The Aletschhorn was climbed first in 1859 by Francis Fox Tuckett, J. J. Bennen, V. Tairraz and P. Bohren.
 The party passed the night in some holes in the rocks above the Mittel Aletsch Glacier (on the east side of the mountain), and on the following morning, on 18 June, started the ascent and reached the snow arête connecting the Dreieckhorn with the main peak.
 The passage along this arête at a so early period of the year, before the snow has become well consolidated, involved some risk and a slope of névé lying at an angle of 50°, required care and good step-cutting.
 But the summit could be reached without too much difficulty.
 Like many other climbers, Tuckett took with him a barometer and made scientific observations.
 He noted the icy temperature and the very strong wind, blowing the snow and threatening to knock over the climbers.

 After they reached the summit, Tuckett separated from Bennen and descended via the north face with Bohren and Tairraz.
 He wanted to descend directly to the Lötschental, but soon after they began the descent, an avalanche started right under the feet of the climbers.
 They cautiously went back and descended on the Mittelaletsch.

+In 1863 Emma Winkworth, who was the daughter of Thomas Thomasson, became the first woman to climb the Aletschhorn.